 Healthy churches multiply disciples, groups, ministries, and churches-- and healthy partnerships cultivate ...

-<p><span class="caps">WASHINGTON</span>, D.C., July 28, 2014—Dr. Russell Moore, president of The Ethics & Religious Liberty Commission of the Southern Baptist Convention, offered comments today on President Barack Obama’s appointment of Rabbi David Nathan Saperstein as Ambassador-at-Large for International Religious Freedom.</p>
+<p><span class="caps">WASHINGTON</span>, D.C., Sept.
+18, 2014—Russell Moore, president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention, urged U.S. Senate Majority Leader Harry Reid today to allow a vote on the nomination of Rabbi David Saperstein as the ambassador-at-large for religious freedom.</p>

-<p>Moore joined other religious leaders in urging Obama to fill this vacancy.
-In December 2013, Robert P. George, recipient of the ERLC’s 2013 John Leland Religious Liberty Award and chairman of the U.S. Commission on International Religious Freedom, <a href="http://erlc.com/article/robert-p.-george-challenges-obama-administration-on-religious-liberty-at-le">called</a> upon the Obama administration to appoint a new Ambassador-at-Large.
-On July 15th, Moore wrote a <a href="http://erlc.com/article/erlcs-russell-moore-urges-obama-to-nominate-ambassador-at-large-for-interna">letter</a> to Obama to nominate another ambassador for this position without further delay.</p>
+<p>In December 2013, Robert P. George, recipient of the ERLC’s 2013 John Leland Religious Liberty Award and then-chair of the U.S. Commission on International Religious Freedom, called upon the Obama administration to appoint a new Ambassador-at-Large.
+On July 15th, Moore wrote a letter to Obama to nominate another ambassador for this position without further delay.</p>

 <p>The Southern Baptist Convention is America’s largest Protestant denomination with more than 15.8 million members in over 46,000 churches nationwide.
-The Ethics & Religious Liberty Commission is the SBC’s ethics, religious liberty and public policy entity with offices in Nashville, Tenn. and Washington, D.C.</p>
+The Ethics & Religious Liberty Commission is the SBC’s ethics, religious liberty and public policy agency with offices in Nashville, Tenn., and Washington, D.C.</p>

 <p>- <span class="caps">END</span> – </p>